opoudyabsd/epamAutomationTest_task/README.md

 Enter password as secret sauce.
 Click on Login and validate the title “Swag Labs” in the dashboard.
 Provide parallel execution, add logging for tests and use Data Provider to parametrize tests.
 Make sure that all tasks are supported by these 3 conditions: UC-1; UC-2; UC-3.
-Please, add task description as README.md into your solution!

 To perform the task use the various of additional options:
 Test Automation tool: WebDriverIO;